On today’s date in 1906, the Canadian Pacific steamship Empress of Ireland launched in Belfast, Ireland.

 After leaving port in Québec, the crew of the Empress sighted the Norwegian collier Storstad a few kilometres starboard.
 Both crews attempted to anticipate one another’s course as thick fog engulfed both ships, forcing Captain Henry George Kendall to bring the Empress to a stop.
 Minutes later, the Storstad emerged from the fog only 30 metres from the Empress, and the ships collided.

 Of the 1,477 passengers aboard the Empress of Ireland, 1,012 people, including 134 children, died.

 In 1999, the wreck site was classified as a historical and archaeological property, and it has since earned a protected status as a National Historic Site of Canada.

 2014 CANADA POST STAMP

-In 2014, Canada Post issued a Permanent stamp to mark the 100th anniversary of the sinking of the Empress of Ireland.
+In 2014, Canada Post issued two stamps – a Permanent domestic-rate stamp plus an international-rate stamp – marking the 100th anniversary of the sinking of the Empress of Ireland.

-Susan Scott, designer of the international-rate stamp, said until she was asked to submit a proposal for the stamp, she hadn’t heard of the Empress disaster.
+Susan Scott, the designer of the international-rate stamp, was unaware of the Empress disaster until she was asked to submit a proposal for the stamp.